Where to Stay in Santiago, Chile - A Local's Guide

 2. Barrio Lastarria and Bellas Artes

-To give you an idea of their geographic extent, they lie a few blocks east of the Plaza de Armas (main square), south of the Mapocho river, and north of Avenida Libertador.
+To give you an idea of the area’s geographic extent, these two neighborhoods lie a few blocks east of the Plaza de Armas (main square), south of the Mapocho river, and north of Avenida Libertador.

 Two of my favorite green spaces in the city, Cerro Santa Lucia (a beautiful hill and park) and the elegant and leafy Parque Forestal, are right inside the area, making it perfect for morning or evening walks.
 Many excellent restaurants, bars, and cafes have set up shop here too.

-The area is very small, but just to give you an idea, choosing a hotel anywhere near to Calle Lastarria (Lastarria St.) is fine.
+The area is very small so choosing a hotel in any section of it will be fine, anywhere near to Calle Lastarria (Lastarria St.) is generally ideal.

 Lastarria is regarded as totally safe during the day and also quite safe at night in its immediate vicinity.
 That said, you are downtown so if you stay here, always keep your wits about you.